christie-nhs-data-science/DQMaRC/README.rst

 In addition to programmatic usage, DQMaRC includes an interactive Shiny web app for Python that allows users to explore and visualise data quality issues.

+You can test the DQMaRC ShinyLive Demo by copying and pasting the URL located `HERE <https://github.com/christie-nhs-data-science/DQMaRC/blob/main/DQMaRC_ShinyLiveEditor_link>`_ into your webbrowser.
+This link will take you to a ShinyLive Editor where you can test the DQMaRC functionality.
+If you encounter an error, try refreshing the webpage once or twice.
+If you still encounter an error after this, please feel free to get in touch by contacting us or raising an issue on our repository.

+**PLEASE NOTE**
+The ShinyLive UI is recommended only for **testing** and getting used to the DQMaRC too functionality.
+This interface is deployed on your machine, meaning it is only as secure as your machine is.
+It will store data you upload in its local memory before being wiped when you exit the app.

 ### Running the Shiny App

 To run the Shiny app, use the following command in your terminal: